tarantuli/enchanters-manual/gameplay.md

 ## Journey results

-1. If the slot contains a creature card, combat takes place (see there).
+1. If the slot contains a creature card, [combat](#combat) takes place.
 If combat fails, skip the rest of the section.
 1. If the card contains an immediate effect ability, resolve it.
 These effects are prefixed with the ![img.png](icons/immediate-effect.png) icon.
 If the player does not own the card anymore after resolving this ability, skip the rest of the section.